Portfolio Investment

 It is common for most people to not include their business in their overall investment planning.
 The challenge is to think of your business as a stock, a piece of your overall portfolio.
 Once you have this mind shift it is important to think about your investment strategy and if you still want to be as aggressive with the rest of your investments.

 It has been my experience that founders who find themselves in this position tend to do two things with their money.
 One, they still take a lot of risk in accounts like 401k’s & IRA’s.
-They know these buckets are long term accounts and are willing to take risk in them, looking for long term capital appreciation.
-Given the growth of their business they are less likely to need to dip into these accounts anymore.
+They know these buckets are long-term accounts and are willing to take risks in them, looking for long-term capital appreciation.
+Given the growth of their business, they are less likely to need to dip into these accounts anymore.

 Secondly, the majority of the rest of their money is invested very conservatively.
-They still remember how hard it was to get where they are, how much risk they took, how scary things were when there bank account was at $0.
-So, they focus on putting a good chunk of their money into low risk or even guaranteed investments.
+They still remember how hard it was to get where they are, how much risk they took, and how scary things were when their bank account was at $0.
+So, they focus on putting a good chunk of their money into low-risk or even guaranteed investments.

 I find they do this for two reasons, first, they want to have an emergency backup if something should happen with their business.
 And secondly, they don’t need to take that much risk with their money since the bulk of their assets is still in their business, a risky & illiquid asset, which is growing very fast.
 Thus they are able to balance things out with this strategy.